bbc/genie-starter-pack/docs/development/phaser-terminology.md

 Genie Screens extend Phaser Scenes and are automatically used by the gameflow set up in navigation.

-## Signals
+## Event Emitter

-The default Genie Gel buttons fire Phaser signals.
-Signals can be subscribed to or published to using the Genie [event bus](event-bus.md)
+The default Genie Gel buttons fire Phaser events.
+Events can be subscribed to or published to using the Genie [event bus](event-bus.md)

 ## Asset packs